 15. Dodo

-These turkey-size, flightless birds were discovered on the small island of Mauritius, near Madagascar, before they went extinct in the late 1600s.
-The hunting of Dodo birds and their eggs is believed to be the main contributor to their extinction.
+These turkey-size, flightless birds were first discovered on the small island of Mauritius, near Madagascar, by Dutch explorers in the 1500s.
+Sadly, they went extinct shortly after in the late 1600s due to the hunting of the birds and their eggs, and the destruction of their habitat.

 Learn More: Kidadl